 Having a guarding dog on the farm enables children to go to school instead of taking care of their family’s herds.
 These types of program are important, not only in protecting the cheetah, but also in improving farmers’ livelihood and that of the next generation.

 Namibians who once viewed cheetah as worthless vermin now proudly declare their country to be “The Cheetah Capital of the World”. ~ Dr. Laurie Marker.

 How you can help?

 Through the generosity of Canadian donors, we have been able to provide significant funding support to CCF Namibia’s Livestock Guarding Dog Program.
-Each dog costs CCF over $1,000 USD a year in care covering training, food, vaccinations and new owner support.
+Each dog costs CCF over $1,000 a year in care covering training, food, vaccinations and new owner support.